OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - For all incoming requests containing a token, always verify the signature or HMAC on the server.
 - Verify the location of the private signing key or HMAC secret key.
 The key should remain on the server and should never be shared with the client.
 It should be available for the issuer and verifier only.
 - Verify encryption of data embedded in the JWT.
+- Verify the expiry date for the access and refresh token.
 - Make sure that replay attacks are addressed with the `jti` (JWT ID) claim, which gives the JWT a unique identifier.

 #### Dynamic Analysis